Please note that this policy was last updated on 10th January 2022.

 On occasion, clients sit with us on location to review drafts of edits.
 We continue to discourage this, and will aim to arrange a video conference call with screen sharing in the first instance.

-MidgieBite Media has completed the ScreenSkills Coronavirus Basic Awareness on Production Training course (currently valid to 7th January 2022).
-This course aims to highlight safe working practices and the personal responsibilities of crew on film and TV productions working during the Covid-19 pandemic.
+These courses aim to highlight safe working practices and the personal responsibilities of crew on film, television, and video productions working during the Covid-19 pandemic.

 As MidgieBite Media often works with freelance film crew on projects, we are asking all freelancers to complete this course and provide proof of certification prior to working with us on set.